How to Rotate Proxies in Web Scraping

-One of the key challenges in web scraping is blocking, and the most common way to solve this is to use proxies.
+One of the key challenges when it comes to web scraping in 2023 is scraper blocking, and the most common way to approach this is to use IP proxies.

 In web scraping, proxy services can be used to disguise web scraper origin to avoid IP-based blocking or access websites only available in specific countries.